 There are numerous signs and symptoms of schizophrenia.
 Many of these signs and symptoms are hard to detect.
-Therefore, it’s important to have knowledge about what these signs and symptoms are.
-Some of the common signs and symptoms of schizophrenia are described below.
+Therefore, it’s important to have knowledge about what these indactors might be.
+Common ones are described below.

 Many people that suffer from schizophrenia often become overly flustered and confused.
 This is partly due to the fact that they have a warped perception of reality.

-Anxiety is another common sign and symptom of schizophrenia.
-Many people with schizophrenia are anxious because their skewed view of the world causes trust issues.
+Many people with schizophrenia are anxious as their skewed view of the world causes trust issues.
 The fact that people with schizophrenia often hear voices and experience hallucinations only adds to the anxiety that they feel each and every day.

-Many people with schizophrenia are anxious about the whereabouts and intentions of others to the point of it becoming paranoia.
-This heightened level of paranoia also often causes people with schizophrenia to think that innocent people are betraying them or out to get them.
+Those with schizophrenia are anxious about the whereabouts and intentions of others, leading to paranoia.
+This heightened level of paranoia also often causes them to think that innocent people are betraying them or out to get them.

-Schizophrenics often become so obsessed with the world that they’ve created in their minds that they lose touch with all activities that they used to enjoy prior to developing their mental illness.
-Not taking part in normal recreational activities causes people with schizophrenia further ostracization.
+It is common to lose touch with activities that were enjoyed prior to developing mental illness.
+Not taking part in normal recreational activities causes people with schizophrenia to become further separated from society.

 Disorganized or Abnormal Motor Behavior

 Delusions are false beliefs that aren’t placed in reality.
-Being delusional is a common symptom of schizophrenia.
 For example, people with schizophrenia may falsely believe that they have past personal relationships with strangers.